-We distribute propane through a nationwide retail distribution network consisting of approximately 700 locations in 41 states as of September 25, 2021.
+We distribute propane through a nationwide retail distribution network consisting of approximately 700 locations in 42 states as of September 24, 2022.
 Our operations are principally concentrated in the east and west coast regions of the United States, as well as portions of the midwest region of the United States and Alaska.
-As of September 25, 2021, we serviced approximately 855,000 propane customers.
+As of September 24, 2022, we serviced approximately 949,000 propane customers.
 Typically, our customer service centers are located in suburban and rural areas where natural gas is not readily available.
 Generally, these customer service centers consist of an office, appliance showroom, warehouse and service facilities, with one or more 18,000 to 30,000 gallon storage tanks on the premises.
 Approximately 60% of our residential customers receive their propane supply through an automatic delivery system.
-These deliveries are scheduled through proprietary computer technology, based upon each customer's historical consumption patterns and prevailing weather conditions.
+These deliveries are scheduled through proprietary technology, based upon each customer's historical consumption patterns and prevailing weather conditions.
 Additionally, we offer our customers a budget payment plan whereby the customer's estimated annual propane purchases and service contracts are paid for in a series of estimated equal monthly payments over a twelve-month period.
-From our customer service centers, we also sell, install and service heating and cooking appliances to customers who purchase propane from us and, at some locations, propane fuel systems for motor vehicles.
+From our customer service centers, we also sell, install and service heating and cooking appliances to customers who purchase propane from us and, at some locations, sell propane fuel systems for motor vehicles.

 We sell propane primarily to seven customer markets: residential, commercial, industrial (including engine fuel), government, agricultural, other retail users and wholesale.
-Approximately 91% of the propane gallons sold by us in fiscal 2021 was to retail customers: 44% of those propane gallons to residential customers, 36% to commercial customers, 9% to industrial customers, 4% to government customers, 4% to agricultural customers and 3% to other retail users.
-The balance of approximately 9% of the propane gallons sold by us in fiscal 2021 were for risk management activities and wholesale customers.
-No single customer accounted for 10% or more of our propane revenues during fiscal 2021.
+Approximately 96% of the propane gallons sold by us in fiscal 2022 were to retail customers: 43% of those propane gallons to residential customers, 38% to commercial customers, 10% to industrial customers, 5% to government customers and 4% to agricultural customers.
+The balance of approximately 4% of the propane gallons sold by us in fiscal 2022 were for risk management activities and wholesale customers.
+No single customer accounted for 10% or more of our propane revenues during fiscal 2022.